 Many people and organizations volunteer to run full nodes using spare computing and bandwidth resources—but more volunteers are needed to allow Gulden to continue to grow.
 This article describes how you can help and what helping will cost you.

 Full nodes have certain requirements.
 If you try running a node on weak hardware, it may work but you’ll likely spend more time dealing with issues, and may actually negatively impact the overall network performance.

 Should you can meet the following requirements, you’ll have an easy-to-use node that benefits everyone.

-For those who don’t have existing servers suitable for the task, a “developer 2” server from cloudatcost for instance is perfect for the task, and can be had for a once off cost of only $35 if you wait for one of their sales.
+For those who don’t have existing servers suitable for the task, a server from Digital Ocean,transip ,Vultr or Linode for instance is perfect for the task.
+A 2gb ram with 100mb/s or more package will be adequate.

 Of course we don’t want all nodes to be at the same location so this is just an example, the more diverse the servers on our network the better.

 The following instructions describe setting up a full node on a 64 bit Ubuntu 14 server via an ssh console.
 Similar steps can be followed on other operating systems.